-Cloud Platforms' home page, the first one that loads after logging in to your account, enables you to see account telemetry data.
-Accessible through the Dashboard menu item, the page displays information about the usage trend of your existing licenses, and how they are distributed across services.
-Two charts are displayed here:
+Homepage, displayed by default after logging in to Cloud Portal, enables you quickly access your already created Orchestrator services, view organization telemetry data, and learn information about the components you need in order to start your automation journey.
+Accessible through the Home menu item, the page displays information about the usage trend of your existing licenses, and how they are distributed across services.

-The License Usage Trend section displays comprehensive account information in a visual manner, featuring consumed versus allocated Robot licenses.
+The License Usage Trend section displays consumed versus allocated licenses of each type - Robots, Studios or Other Services.
 If you want to assess whether there's room for maximizing licensing efficiency, you have the possibility to consult historical licensing data.

-The License Usage Trend section in the Dashboard page enables you to:
+The License Usage Trend section enables you to:

-- view the maximum number of licenses used concurrently by each type of Robot;
+- view the maximum number of licenses of each type used concurrently;

-- filter out data by selecting a Robot type - all Robot types are selected by default;
+- filter out data by selecting a license type;

 - adjust the time interval as desired - show last 7 days, last 30 days, last 60 days, or last 90 days.

-Please note that the graph is only populated for Robots that executed jobs, otherwise No usage history is displayed.
-It takes one day for the Robot usage information to be displayed here.
-Data is kept and displayed even if you renew or remove your license.
+Please note that the graph is only populated for Robots that executed jobs, otherwise No data to display is displayed.
+It takes one day for the license usage information to be displayed here.

-The Dashboard page has another useful section - Distributed Licenses which enables you to keep an eye on the distribution of available versus allocated licenses.
-A license is allocated if it belongs to a service.
+Keep an eye on the distribution of available versus allocated licenses of each type with the help of the donut charts.
+Note that a license is allocated if it belongs to a service.

-The section displays donut charts for every license type (Attended, Unattended, Development, and Non-Production) with the total number of licenses available in your account versus the total number of licenses allocated to services.
+There are charts for every license type, displaying the total number of licenses available in your organization versus the total number of licenses allocated to services:

-The example above displays the default distribution of licenses for the Community plan, where you get one service and all the Robot licenses are allocated by default to that one service.
+The example above displays the default distribution of licenses of Robots for the Community plan, where you get one service and all the Robot licenses are allocated by default to that one service.

-For example, if you plan to create another service and need some of the existing licenses to be allocated to the new service, you can change your license distribution and the resulting Distributed Licenses section might look like this:
+If you've upgraded your licensing plan, you might want to create another service, allocating some of the existing licenses to it.
+In this case, you can change your license distribution.
+The resulting Distributed Licenses section might look like this: